kairos-io/kairos/docs/content/upgrade/kubernetes.md

 system-upgrade   apply-os-upgrade-on-kairos-with-1a1a24bcf897bd275730bdd8548-h7ffd   0/1     Creating   0          40s
 ```

-Done! we should have all the basic to get our first cluster rolling, but there is much more we can do.
+Done!
+We should have all the basic to get our first cluster rolling, but there is much more we can do.

 Don't miss out how to create multi-machine clusters, or clusters using the p2p fully-meshed network.